The smooth classification of 4-dimensional complete intersections: The case of odd total degree

 \end{defin}

+\begin{remark} Hambleton and Madsen \cite[\S1]{H-M} and Brumfiel and Madsen \cite[\S 4]{B-M} allow orientation-reversing bundle isomorphisms when they define the equivalence relation on fibrewise degree-$r$ maps.
+They denote the corresponding classifying space by $(QS^0/O)_r$ for $r \geq 0$.
+The forgetful map induces a map $(\qsnmo)_r \to (QS^0/O)_{|r|}$ of classifying spaces, which is a homotopy equivalence when $r \neq 0$ and a non-trivial $(\Z/2)$-covering when $r = 0$ (see \cite[Proposition 4.3]{B-M}).

-In the case $r = 1$, we may identify $(\qsnmo)_1 = G/O$, where $G/O$ is the homotopy fibre of the canonical map $BO \to BG$, the forgetful map from the classifying space of stable vector bundles to the classifying space of stable spherical fibrations.
+When $r = 1$, we may identify $(\qsnmo)_1 = G/O$, where $G/O$ is the homotopy fibre of the canonical map $BSO \to BSG$, the forgetful map from the classifying space of stable vector bundles to the classifying space of stable spherical fibrations. \end{remark}

 The equivalence $\Br$ and Theorem \ref{thm:T} combine to give the following important

 \begin{defin} Let $\eta \colon \NN_r(P) \rightarrow [P, (\qsnmo)_r]$ denote the composition $\Br \circ T^{-1}$.
 For a degree-$r$ normal map $(f, \bar{f}) \colon M \to P$, the homotopy class $\eta([f, \bar{f}]) \in [P, (\qsnmo)_r]$ is called the {\em normal invariant} of $(f, \bar{f})$. \end{defin}